Skip to content

 3. Resynchronization: the resynchronization service basically consists of opening the normal tolerance window and asking the user to enter OTPs n and n+1.

-Generation and Authentication Scenarios
+Generation Scenarios

 In the generation and authentication scenarios described below, what changes is the origin of the seed and how it is received by the application to create the blob and sent to the user (as a seed or embedded in a physical token ).
 Once the blob has been created, authentication in any scenario always follows the same format.
 In the scenarios below, it doesn't matter whether the token is HOTP or TOTP.

-Scenario I - Hardware Token: the seed is generated by the token manufacturer and sent in PSKC format
+Scenario I: Hardware Token.
+The seed is generated by the token manufacturer and sent in PSKC format.

 • Generation